 In April 2016, I moved to Colorado and started a new life adventure with my wife, Erin and our dog, Stoli.
 We are both originally from Annapolis, Maryland and decided to give it a go in Denver, Colorado because…well, just because we were up for a new adventure.
 Erin landed a job as a toddler Montessori teacher at a school in Denver and I began work for a man who owns an Engineering Company that does accident reconstruction tests (Gilbert Engineering).

 Moving on to why I have a page on Caring Bridge.
-Last fall I started feeling a bit odd.
+In the fall of 2016, I started feeling a bit odd.
 I was feeling pretty low but I chalked it up to being homesick and unhappy with our apartment and its location.
 I love being around the water having grown up on the Chesapeake Bay in Maryland.
 There's not a whole lot of water here in Colorado, at least not what I'm used to.
 I have promised myself I would venture into the mountains to seek good trout fishing, but I have not yet made the expedition.
 In December, 2016 and into January of 2017 I started experiencing some equilibrium issues.
 A couple times a week I would lose my balance and fall over.
 These episodes started to increase over time.
 I also started to feel vibrations in my head, almost as if a large truck was idling right outside my window.